-&lt;sup>3 A list of the documents consulted for this policy is provided below under the heading "References).
+3 A list of the documents consulted for this policy is provided below under the heading "References".
 Statistical data on population and socio-economic indicators are provided in detail in the "Background Paper" prepared by CPPO to provide a situation analysis that would inform policy formulation.
-For details of the sources used in this policy document readers should refer to this Background paper, which is available at: https://www.pmoffice.gov.ck/ unless otherwise indicated, population data are derived from official Cook

-Islands Government sources.
+For details of the sources used in this policy document readers should refer to this Background paper, which is available at: (....link).
+Unless otherwise indicated, population data are derived from official Cook Islands Government sources.

-&lt;sup>4 The term "resident" is used differently by different agencies.
+4 The term "resident" is used differently by different agencies.
 In this policy a resident id defined by the Cook Islands Statistics Office.
 (See definitions).

-&lt;sup>5 A date for the final release of census data has not been announced.
+5 A date for the final release of census data has not been announced.

-Figure 1: Population change 1971-2021, total and resident population
+FIGURE 1 Population change 1971-2021, total and resident population